jhan15/neural_style_transfer/README.md

 ## Usage

 Try the code in google colab if you are interested in.
+However, you need to prepare some images youselves.
+I did it by copying the images stored in my google drive.

 ## Style transfer